 VectraCor has developed and patented a technology that will differentiate the current mature monitoring market by enhancing the cardiac monitor to incorporate all three processes above into one device from only 3 leads (5 electrodes).

 Additionally, and perhaps more importantly, VectraCor’s technology will incorporate the world’s first patented “Cardiac Electrical Biomarker”(CEB), VectraplexAMI, for the real-time detection of ECG changes suggestive of an AMI.
-No other company has patented, developed and marketed a technology of this kind.
 The VectraplexAMI will be displayed on the cardiac monitor as a number in real-time, in the same manner as the heart rate.
 VectraCor's VectraplexAMI index is displayed in real time and may change if the patient unknowingly begins to develop ECG changes suggestive of an AMI, setting up an internal and audible alarm that can result in the display/print-out of the derived 12-22 lead ECG (15 leads in US and CE Mark for a derived 22 Lead ECG) and will prompt the user to acquire a standard 12 lead ECG (by adding the 5 additional electrodes from the same system) for interpretation by the physician.

 VectraCor’s vision is to have our technology become the new standard of care within every Cardiac Monitor, ECG Machine, Stress Test Device, Holter Monitor, Event Monitor, Defibrillator, etc.